-In the Fall of 1958 on a sunny Saturday morning, we headed out of the suburbs and into the city to Columbia University.
+In the Fall on a sunny Saturday morning, we headed out of the suburbs and into the city to Columbia University.

 We were remarkably fortunate to be among the first recipients of scholarships to the first Saturday Scholar program of its kind.
 We have the Ford Foundation and Columbia to thank for this remarkable experience.

 My friend, Dennis Hopkins, and I had lunch in the faculty lounge at Columbia with two Nobel Prize winning physicists that Saturday morning:

 We talked endlessly about their work and where they saw it going in the future.
 Their job was to enlighten us about the way they approach science.
 Little did any of us realize that our lunch discussion foreshadowed a remarkable future of new thinking, what we now call “Outside the Box Thinking” – a new paradigm that would change the world.

 These two scientific giants began to tell us about their passion – scoping out the inner dynamics and movements of atomic particles.
 Their work focused on a single atom and sought to understand and define how it works.
 They focused on what we call atomic particles today, the particles inside the atom.
 These particles are so small, they could only be seen with the benefit of an electron microscope.